nhsconnect/gpconnect/pages/appointments/appointments.md

 summary: "Introduction to the GP Connect Appointment Management capability"
 ---

 {% include important.html content="The Appointment Management capability is not available in this version of GP Connect.
-Please consult the [current version of the specification](https://nhsconnect.github.io/gpconnect/) for more details." %}
+Please consult the [specification versions page](https://developer.nhs.uk/gp-connect-specification-versions/) for more details." %}